Upcoming Labs & Events

 Residents of historically excluded neighborhoods are refusing to participate in public planning meetings, citing decades of ignored feedback and performative outreach.
 Additionally, communities harmed by past government actions (e.g., urban renewal, displacement, surveillance) feel ignored or retraumatized by current engagement efforts.

-Across four powerful days, reimagine civic systems with communities, not for them.
+Across four powerful days, reimagine civic systems with residents and communities, not for them.
 Build tools, practices, and policies that shift accountability, restore relationships, and earn trust where it’s been lost.
-Government can work—but only if we’re willing to redesign how it shows up.
+Government and public services can work—but only if we’re willing to redesign how they show up.

-The Re/Designing Trust Action Lab: Government and Public Service will culminate with co-created trust-based interventions to be publicly disseminated for industry-wide systems change.
+The Re/Designing Trust Action Lab: Government and Public Service will culminate in co-created trust-based interventions that will be publicly disseminated to drive industry-wide systems change.

 This is not a retreat.
 It’s a reckoning.
 Walk in with a problem.
 Walk out with a plan—and a community.